Shebuka/SC-Datarunner-UEX/README.md

 1. **Launch the Application**:
    - Double-click `SC-Datarunner-UEX.exe` in the extracted folder to start the application.
-   - On first launch, complete the onboarding wizard to set your UEX API token and Star Citizen screenshot folder.
+   - On first launch, complete the onboarding wizard to enter your personal UEX API token (from [UEXCorp.space](https://uexcorp.space/account/home/tab/account_main#panel-secret-key)) and select your Star Citizen screenshot folder.
    - Follow the interactive tutorial to learn how to capture screenshots, select the game environment (LIVE/PTU), and use the app.

 2. **Capture Screenshots**: